bwmcadams/supreme-macro-adventure/deck/scala-macros_static.md

 - ‘metaprogramming’, from the Latin: ‘WTF?’.
 - I mean, “code that writes code”.
-- Write ‘extensions’ to Scala which expand out to more complicated code when used.
-Evaluated/expanded at compile time.
+- Write ‘extensions’ to Scala which are evaluated/expanded at compile time.
+- Macros may generate new code or simply evaluate existing code.
 ---

 ### Examples of Macros